Age of Vikings in Latvia

 Library Exhibition: Aon Amharc ar Éirinn

 Gaelic families and their manuscripts - 1 July 2013 - 28 February 2014.
 Click here for more information.
-Aon amharc ar Éirinn: Gaelic families and their manuscripts (Dublin, 2013) is now available to purchase from our publications page here.
-Please note: The exhibition ends at 12.30pm on 28th February 2014.
-Last admission 12 noon.
+Aon amharc ar Éirinn: Gaelic families and their manuscripts (Dublin, 2013) is available to purchase from our publications page here.
+Please note: The exhibition ended on 28th February 2014.

 ‘Colm Cille’s Spirals: art, history and legacy of Colm Cille’, a seminar at the Academy Library, Thursday afternoon, 21 November, 2013